ATA Enneagram for LTC Leadership: What It Is, Why It Works, and Who It's For.

 The Three Instinctual Biases at a glance

 The biases are not personality types.
-They are the foundational orientation a leader brings to their environment — what they value, what they pay attention to first, where they spend energy, and what they over-rely on under pressure.
+They are the foundational orientation a leader brings to their environment: what they value, what they pay attention to first, where they spend energy, and what they over-rely on under pressure.

 Preserving leaders organise around stability, foundational care, and risk management.
-In LTC, they often hold the operational backbone — they know the building, the systems, the resident files.
+In LTC, they often hold the operational backbone.
+They know the building, the systems, the resident files.
 Under pressure, they can become rigid, conserve energy by withdrawing, and quietly resist change that hasn't been fully scoped.

 Navigating leaders organise around relationship, group cohesion, and reading the room.
 In LTC, they are often the connective tissue between the administrator, the team, and the families.
 Under pressure, they can over-mediate, lose their own position in service of group harmony, and absorb conflict rather than route it.